 &dwRead, NULL) || !dwRead)

 szOutput[dwRead] = 0;

 CRedirector class.
-However it can be overrided to achieve our specific target, like I did in the demo project:
+However, it can be overridden to achieve our specific target, like I did in the demo project:

 int nSize = m_pWnd->GetWindowTextLength();